Zabrane/pf/README.md

-**no userland code should ever mess with underlying ABI, and there are no excuses for re-reimplementing any part of standard library, because stdlibs are written by people who really know what they are doing.**
+**no userland code should ever mess with underlying ABI, and there are no excuses for re-reimplementing any part of standard library, because stdlibs are written by people who really know what they're doing.**

-in the unlikely case you want `printf` in a setting where you absolutely must ditch stdlib, `pf` is a simple reality hack that provides a bare minimum `printf()` at a price of:
+in the unlikely case you want `printf` in a setting where you absolutely must ditch stdlib, `pf` is a simple reality hack that provides a bare minimum `printf(3)` at a price of:

 * one syscall `write(2)`
 * one warning `int-conversion`